Foundational Sources and Purposes of Authority in Madayin

 The Madayin system that continues to be maintained by the Aboriginal Yolngu people of Arnhem Land in the Northern Territory is a holistic system of legal, religious and political authority.
-A recent increase in publically available information has enabled a broader audience to learn about the Madayin system.
-This article analyses the foundational sources of authority and purpose in the Madayin system.
+A recent increase in publicly-available information has enabled a broader audience to learn about the Madayin system.
+This article examines Madayin primarily on its own terms by analysing the foundational sources of authority and purpose in that normative system.

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.